Teksta versija

 [10 October 2019 / This Chapter shall come into force on 1 July 2020.
 See Paragraph 5 of Transitional Provisions]

 Section 19.
-(1) For the offering or sale of the goods subject to conformity assessment without a conformity certification or confirmation, except for offering or sale of medicinal products, a fine from seven to seventy units of fine shall be imposed on a natural person, but a fine from fourteen to two hundred and eighty units of fine - on a legal person.
+(1) For the offering or sale of the products subject to conformity assessment without a conformity certification or confirmation, except for offering or sale of medicinal products, a fine from seven to seventy units of fine shall be imposed on a natural person, but a fine from fourteen to two hundred and eighty units of fine - on a legal person.

-(2) For the placing on the market, offering, or sale of such goods which do not conform to the essential requirements or technical parameters laid down in laws and regulations, a fine from fourteen to one hundred and forty units of fine shall be imposed on a natural person, but a fine from one hundred and forty to one thousand four hundred and twenty units of fine - on a legal person.
+(2) For the placing on the market, offering, or sale of such products which do not conform to the essential requirements or technical parameters laid down in laws and regulations, a fine from fourteen to one hundred and forty units of fine shall be imposed on a natural person, but a fine from one hundred and forty to one thousand four hundred and twenty units of fine - on a legal person.

-(3) For the placing on the market of the goods subject to conformity assessment without ensuring them with a conformity certification or confirmation, except for placing on the market of medicinal products, a fine from fifty-six to one hundred and forty units of fine shall be imposed on a natural person, but a fine from one hundred and forty to eight hundred and sixty units of fine - on a legal person.
+(3) For not providing the products, except for medicinal products, subject to conformity assessment with a conformity certification or confirmation, a fine from fifty-six to one hundred and forty units of fine shall be imposed on a natural person, but a fine from one hundred and forty to eight hundred and sixty units of fine - on a legal person.

 (4) For the offering or sale of such oil products, their substitute products and components and alcoholic beverages which do not conform to the requirements laid down in laws and regulations, a fine from eighty-six to eight hundred and sixty units of fine shall be imposed on a legal person.